Imperial Tombs of the Ming and Qing Dynasties

-Imperial Tombs of the Ming and Qing Dynasties (明清皇家陵寝 (明清皇家陵寢)) is the designation under which the UNESCO has included several tombs and burial complexes into the list of World Heritage Sites.
+Imperial Tombs of the Ming and Qing Dynasties (明清皇家陵寝 (明清皇家陵寢)) is the designation under which the UNESCO has included several tombs and burial complexes in the list of World Heritage Sites.
 These tombs date from the Ming and Qing dynasties of China.

 Tombs were included in the list in 2000, 2003 and 2004.
 Three Imperial tombs in Liaoning Province, all built in the 17th century, were added in 2004: the Yongling tomb, the Fuling tomb and the Zhaoling tomb were constructed for the founding emperors of the Qing dynasty and their ancestors.
 These tombs feature rich decoration of stone statues and carvings and tiles with dragon motifs, illustrating the development of the funerary architecture of the Qing dynasty.
 The three tomb complexes, and their numerous edifices, combine traditions inherited from previous dynasties and new features of Manchu culture.

 Ming Tombs

 Hongwu Emperor, the founding emperor of the Ming dynasty, made major reforms to the mausoleum.
 He changed the mounds on the ground from the previous bucket-shaped square to round or oblong, canceled the palace, and enlarged the temple building.
 The Qing dynasty followed the Ming dynasty system, paying more attention to the combination of the cemetery and the surrounding mountains and rivers, paying attention to the order of the buried people, and forming the matching sequence of the emperor and concubine tombs, and the sacrificial system was more perfect and reasonable.
 There are 13 tombs in the Ming tombs site near Beijing, but other Ming dynasty tombs are also part of the World Heritage Sites.
 For example, the Xianling Tomb, located in Hubei Province, was constructed for the 12th emperor of the Ming dynasty from 1519 to 1566.